Critical Contrast: Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN)

-Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN) are both consumer discretionary companies, but which is the superior business?
-We will compare the two companies based on the strength of their profitability, dividends, risk, analyst recommendations, institutional ownership, valuation and earnings.
+Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN) are both consumer discretionary companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their dividends, risk, valuation, earnings, analyst recommendations, institutional ownership and profitability.

 This table compares Monro and Driven Brands’ top-line revenue, earnings per share (EPS) and valuation.